 Test idea 6 – A USP bar or a full-screen image highlighting USPs

 First, learn which type of USP display connects with your users.
 Qualitative tools can help you with that exercise.
-If you don’t have USPs on your homepage right now, create 2 variations – one with a USP bar (inspired by Durian) and another with a full-screen image, taking a cue from Sabai.
+If you don’t have USPs on the homepage of your online store right now, create 2 variations – one with a USP bar (inspired by Durian) and another with a full-screen image, taking a cue from Sabai.

 Test idea 7 – Moving up the position of the USP bar

 Let’s say you already have a USP bar on your homepage but it’s at the bottom.
 Because heatmaps tell you that users are not scrolling so deep on your page, you want to test and see if moving it up can help improve users’ interaction with the section.
 For this, you can have a variation where you place the USP bar at the top and see how it performs against the control.

 This test idea is about seeing if your visually-driven variation performs better text-loaded control.